QuartzShard/boilerBOT/TEMPLATES.md

 After moving boilerBOT's code to somewhere on your python path, you need to set up your bot's environment.
 The things you'll need are:
 * A main .py file for you propject (Often bot.py)
 * A config.yaml in the same folder, using the structure found in config-example.yaml.
 You'll need to create a bot and provide the login token in this file, see [the discord developer page](https://discord.com/developers/applications)
-* A subfolder called `commands`, where you will store the command logic for your bot.
+* A subfolder called `commands/`, where you will store the command logic for your bot.
 Optionally, you can create categorised subfolders in here for your commands.
+* *OPTIONAL*: A subfolder called `common/`, where you can store code you intend to re-use in multiple places.
+By writing an `__init__.py`, you can make these easier to import.

 A typical project folder will look something like this:
 ```
 examplebot/
 ├─ commands/
 │  ├─ fun/
-│  │  ├─ telljoke.py
+│  │  └─ telljoke.py
 │  ├─ utility/
 │  │  ├─ telltime.py
-│  │  ├─ colourrole.py
+│  │  └─ colourrole.py
 │  ├─ moderation/
 │  │  ├─ muteuser.py
-│  │  ├─ banuser.py
+│  │  └─ banuser.py
+├─ common/
+│  ├─ __init__.py
+│  └─ utilityfunc.py
 ├─ bot.py
-├─ config.yaml
+└─ config.yaml

 ```